-- Make strawberry spinach salad for dinner.
-Make smoothies.
+- Make strawberry spinach salad for dinner or make smoothies for breakfast.
 Make freezer jam.
-Do what you can to NOT let anything go bad, because you're just throwing money away.
+Do what you can to NOT let anything go bad because you're just throwing money away.
 My tip?
 FREEZE.
 EVERYTHING.
-If it's on it's way out, freeze it!
+If it's on its way out, freeze it!
 If it ends up being funky when you thaw it out, hey…at least you tried.
 This goes for everything – produce, meat, bread, sauces, fruit, buns, milk (yup. freeze it.), you name it.

 STOCK UP ON BAKING AND COOKING ESSENTIALS

-- Seasonings and Pre-minced Garlic – Their containers are HUGE are are much cheaper than other stores!…unless you buy them loosely in bulk, seen HERE.
+- Seasonings and Pre-Minced Garlic – Their containers are HUGE and are much cheaper than other stores!…unless you buy them loosely in bulk, seen HERE.

 - Canned Food – the BIG cans.
 The small cans aren't the best deal, but the huge cans are!
 Open them up, divide them up into saved jars, freeze them.
 Spaghetti sauce, tomatoes, pineapple, whatever it is, just divide it up.

 - Frozen Salmon – With coupon when possible.

 - Hamburgers and Foot-Long Hotdogs – Smaller hotdogs are nearly always cheaper at Walmart, but their Kirkland foot-long ones are to die for.

 - Salsa – We love their Kirkland salsa.
 Tip: If it starts to go bad before you can use the whole container, stick the rest in the freezer and pull it out when you're ready to use it!
 Never let it go to waste.

 - Rotisserie Chicken – Great quick, healthy, cheap dinner idea.

 - Vegetable Oil – I buy the huge container, pour some into a smaller container that I keep by my stove, and keep the huge container in my cold storage.
 I refill it when needed.